vbchomp/gallery-of-horns/README.md

 ## References

-* Lab 01 - [Lists and Keys](https://reactjs.org/docs/lists-and-keys.html) to try the the stretch goal
+* Lab 01 - [Lists and Keys](https://reactjs.org/docs/lists-and-keys.html) to try the the stretch goal.

+## Reflections

+* Lab 01 - I struggled a bit getting my GitHub repo to merge with my local copy.
+I ended up getting flustered and needed to reclone my repo down.
+I was finally able to get the Lab done and hopefully I will be able to fix errors like this in the future, so I can stay on task better.
+I will do Lab 2 at work tomorrow.